 How long does it takes?

-We need to inspect the job to give a specific time frame, especially for large projects.
-But as a guide — most residential apartments, average size houses and small to medium size commercial and retail premises would only require four days to complete:
+Plasterboard surfaces are more predictable.
+As a guide — most residential apartments, average size houses and small to medium size commercial and retail premises would only require four days to complete:

 - One day to safely cover and completely seal in plastic all surfaces that are not to be painted — walls, floor, windows, fittings, commercial stock, furniture and personal belongings.
 They must be protected from paint overspray.